Telescopic handler

-A telescopic handler, also called a telehandler, teleporter, reach forklift, or zoom boom, is a machine widely used in agriculture and industry.
+A telescopic handler, also called a telehandler, teleporter, reach forklift, or zoom boom, is a Logistics loading and unloading equipment widely used in agriculture and industry.
 It is somewhat like a forklift but has a boom (telescopic cylinder), making it more a crane than a forklift, with the increased versatility of a single telescopic boom that can extend forwards and upwards from the vehicle.
 The boom can be fitted with different attachments, such as a bucket, pallet forks, muck grab, or winch.

 History

 The first telescopic handler was believed to have been manufactured by French company Sambron in 1957.

 In 1971, Liner Construction Equipment of Hull launched the Giraffe 4WD, 4WS telehandler based on a design by Matbro who created a similar machine based on their articulated forestry machines.